TheAndileLanga/TheAndileLanga/README.md

 # Yo, I’m @TheAndileLanga
 ## About Me
 Hi, I am *The Andile Langa*, but you can call me Andile.
 I'm a graphic designer, digital artist/illustrator and animator.
-Most days you can find me at `LGA Media` designing websites and exceeding expectations for clients, of course when I'm not doing all that
+Most days you can find me at `LGA Media designing websites and helping my clients with all their online presence needs, of course when I'm not doing that
 I'm drawing, writing and making pictures move.

 ## My interests